A Tunable Loss Function for Robust Classification: Calibration, Landscape, and Generalization: -loss in Binary Classification

 \subsection{Robustness and Sensitivity of Margin-based $\alpha$-loss}

 Despite the advantages of convex losses in terms of numerical optimization and theoretical tractability, non-convex loss functions often provide superior model robustness and classification accuracy \cite{mei2018landscape,nguyen2013algorithms,barron2019general,sypherd2019tunable,schapire2013boosting,wu2007robust,chapelle2009tighter,long2010random,masnadi2009design}.
-In essence, non-convex loss functions tend to assign less weight to misclassified training examples and therefore algorithms optimizing such losses are often less perturbed by outliers, i.e., samples which induce large negative margins.
+In essence, non-convex loss functions tend to assign less weight to misclassified training examples\footnote{Convex losses grow at least linearly with respect to the negative margin which results in an increased sensitivity to outliers.
+See Figure~\ref{fig:margin_condrisk}(a) for $\alpha = 1$ as an example of this phenomenon.} and therefore algorithms optimizing such losses are often less perturbed by outliers, i.e., samples which induce large negative margins.
 More concretely, consider Figure~\ref{fig:margin_condrisk}(a) for $\alpha = 1/2$ (convex) and $\alpha = 1.44$ (quasi-convex), and suppose that $z_{1} = -1$ and $z_{2} = -5$.
 Plugging these parameters into Definition~\ref{def:marginbasedalphaloss}, we find that $\tilde{l}^{1/2}(z_{1}) = e^{1} \approx 2.7$, $\tilde{l}^{1/2}(z_{2})=e^{5}\approx148.4$, $\tilde{l}^{1.44}(z_{1}) \approx 1.1$, and $\tilde{l}^{1.44}(z_{2}) \approx 2.6$.
 In words, the difference in these loss evaluations for a negative value of the margin, which is representative of a misclassified training example, is approximately exponential versus sub-linear.
 Indeed, this difference in loss function behavior appears to be most salient with outliers (e.g., noisy or imbalanced training examples)~\cite{masnadi2009design,schapire2013boosting}.

 We explore these ideas with the synthetic experiment presented in Figure~\ref{fig:planeplots}.
 We assume the practitioner has access to modified training data which approximates the true underlying distribution given by a two-dimensional Gaussian Mixture Model (2D-GMM) with equal mixing probability $\mathbb{P}[Y=-1] = \mathbb{P}[Y=+1]$, symmetric means $\mu_{X|Y=-1} = (-1, -1)^{\intercal} = -\mu_{X|Y=1}$, and shared identity covariance matrix $\Sigma = \mathbb{I}_{2}$.
 The first experiment considers the scenario where the training data suffers from a class imbalance; specifically, the number of training samples for the $Y = -1$ class is $2$ and the number of training samples for the $Y = +1$ class is $98$ for every run.
 The second experiment considers the scenario where the training data suffers from noisy labels; specifically, the labels of the $Y = -1$ class are flipped with probability $0.2$ and the labels of the $Y = +1$ class are kept fixed.
 For both experiments we train $\alpha$-loss on the logistic model, which is the generalization of logistic regression with $\alpha$-loss and is formally described in the next section.
 Specifically, we minimize $\alpha$-loss using gradient descent with the fixed $\textit{learning rate} = 0.01$ for each $\alpha \in \{0.65,1,4\}$.
 Note that $\alpha = 0.65$ (lower limit) and $\alpha = 4$ (upper limit) were both chosen for computational feasibility in the logistic model; in practice, the range of $\alpha \in (0,\infty]$, while usually contracted as in this experiment, is dependent on the model - this is elaborated in the sequel.
 Training is allowed to progress until convergence as specified by the $\textit{optimality parameter} = 10^{-4}$.
 The linear predictors presented in Figure~\ref{fig:planeplots} are averaged over $100$ runs of randomly generated data according to the parameters for each experiment.